-All proposals will be reviewed for responsiveness and then evaluated using the criteria set out herein.
+All proposals will be e reviewed for responsiveness and then evaluated using the criteria set out herein.

 Offeror Name:

 Evaluator Name:

 Date of Review:

-RFP Number: RFP #19000050
+RFP Number: RFP #190000050

-EVALUATION CRITERIA AND SCORING

-THE TOTAL NUMBER OF POINTS USED TO SCORE THIS PROPOSAL IS 100 Proposals will be evaluated against the questions set out below:
+THE TOTAL NUMB FERIA AND SCORING SER OF POINTS USED TO SCORE THIS PROPOSAL IS 100 valuated against the questions set out below:

-5.01 Understanding and Technical Solution for the Project (20%)
+5.01 Understa anding and Technical Solution for the Project (20%)

-1. How well has the offeror demonstrated a thorough understanding of the organization of the Division of Elections, including the roles between the Director's office and the regional offices and proposed a solution that addresses the various roles between the Director's office and Regional offices as well as the unique logistical challenges with implementing a ballot tabulation system in Alaska?
+Elections, include that addresses ne offeror demonstrated a thorough understanding of the organization of the Division of ding the roles between the Director's office and the regional offices and proposed a solution the various roles between the Director's office and Regional offices as well as the unique nges with implementing a ballot tabulation system in Alaska?

 NOTES:

-2. How well does the offeror's proposed solution address the various ballot counting methods, including how results are reported and is the proposed solution architected to address the variations used in Alaska to count and report results?
+the offeror's proposed solution address the various ballot counting methods, including how orted and is the proposed solution architected to address the variations used in Alaska to ort results?

+NOTES:

 3. How well does the proposal describe the total overall system architecture, at the Director's office and Regional offices and demonstrate that the system has the ability to meet the requirements set out in this RFP and outline in Attachment 1?

-N( DTES: 4.
+NO DTES: 4.
 How well does the proposal describe the offeror's solution for precinct-based ballot tabulation as well as central scanning for absentee/questioned and early vote ballots, including scanning and reporting results for partial count ballots (i.e., Statewide only, Statewide/Senate, Statewide/Senate/Judicial etc.) and does it appear the proposed solution can adequately meet the ballot tabulation needs of the State of Alaska?
-NO TES: Did the offeror provide reasonable detail/recommendation on how the precinct-based equipment could be shipped to rural precincts (shipping boxes/containers/cases) during the elections?
-For storage at the regional offices, is the precinct-based equipment in the proposed solution portable enough to move easily between rooms when preparing for an election?
-DTES: 7.
-N( Does the proposal clearly identify the EAC certification status of the proposed solution and which version of the VVSG the system is certified under?
+NO -- TES: Did the offeror provide reasonable detail/recommendation on how the precinct-based equipment could be shipped to rural precincts (shipping boxes/containers/cases) during the elections?
+OTES: For storage at the regional offices, is the precinct-based equipment in the proposed solution portable enough to move easily between rooms when preparing for an election?
+Does the proposal clearly identify the EAC certification status of the proposed solution and which version of the VVSG the system is certified under?

 8. How well does the proposal outline the security features of the proposed system, including security of results transmissions, user security authentication and access controls?

+NOTES:

+EVALUATOR'S POINT TOTAL FOR 5.01:

 5.02 Methodology Used for the Project (5%)

 9. How well has the offeror described a project schedule and does the schedule depict a reasonable time frame for the project from start to finish?

-NOTE: \\\\\
+NOTE:

 10. How well does the proposal describe the offeror's proposed testing strategy and has the offeror provided sample test scripts that depict a logical approach to the various tests outlined in the RFP?

+NOTES:

 11. How well does the proposal describe the training approach and does it appear that the proposed training provide staff with a clear understanding of how to operate and maintain both hardware and software used in the proposed solution?

+NOTES:

+EVALUATOR'S POINT TOTAL FOR 5.02: